devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 layout: post
 ---

-This is a kaggle competitions to predict real and fake tweets from twitter tweets.
-Full code can be found [here](https://github.com/devennn/Programming-Challenge/blob/master/kaggle-submission/disaster-tweets/main_v2.ipynb)
+This is a Kaggle competition to predict real and fake tweets from twitter tweets.
+You can find the full code [here](https://github.com/devennn/Programming-Challenge/blob/master/kaggle-submission/disaster-tweets/main_v2.ipynb)

-I'm still exploring different approach to the problem.
-Hence, the code will not be 100% same as to what will be presented here.

 ## Exploring dataset
 ```